 Qualtrics’ Brand Tracker tool offers that holistic insight into your brand’s overall presence, both in real-time and over longer periods.

-It automatically uncovers the key drivers that attract people to your brand, bridges the gap between external sources like social and search, uses natural language processing to analyze text for changing sentiment and trends, and makes powerful predictions about consumer behavior.
+It automatically uncovers the key drivers that attract people to your brand, bridges the gap between external sources like social and search, uses natural language processing to analyse text for changing sentiment and trends, and makes powerful predictions about consumer behavior.